Found by AI

 Traffic volume High (Google: ~15B queries/day) Very high (13.14% of all Google queries) Growing (ChatGPT: ~143M queries/day)

-Conversion rate 1.76% average organic CTR Higher CTR when cited (+35% organic clicks) 4.4x organic average (Semrush, June 2025)
+Conversion rate 1.76% average organic CTR Higher CTR when cited (+35% organic clicks) 4.4x organic average in market research (Semrush, June 2025)

 Competition level High Moderate Low (47% of brands have no GEO strategy)